 Formed naturally when a compound containing carbon burns incompletely, carbon monoxide is created due to a lack of oxygen.

-Carbon monoxide can occasionally be found in homes with poorly fitted gas appliances or those that are badly repaired or poorly maintained.
-Carbon monoxide can often occur if flues, chimneys or vents are blocked.
+Most commonly, carbon monoxide leakage can be found in homes with poorly fitted gas appliances, such as gas fires and cookers, and faulty central heating systems.
+It could also occur where appliances are badly repaired or poorly maintained.
+You may also find carbon monoxide if flues, chimneys or vents are blocked.

 What are the symptoms of carbon monoxide poisoning?

 Here are different signs to look out for, depending upon the level of exposure.

 Mild exposure - You may feel slightly ill and experience headaches, nausea and vomiting.
 These non-specific symptoms may be misdiagnosed as flu, gastroenteritis or food poisoning.

 Moderate exposure - You might start to feel weak, dizzy and unsteady, and have problems with concentration.
 As confusion develops, your behaviour might change, accompanied by shortness of breath and chest pains.

 Severe exposure – This could affect you rapidly; seizures, comas and fatalities have been reported.

 Because it is easy to mistake the symptoms of carbon monoxide poisoning with other illnesses, other indicators include:

 - Experiencing the symptoms most severely at home and less so when you are away